meggsimum/qgis2wegue/README.md

 - Open the plugin, chose a filepath and click `OK`
 - Now you have a configuration file that works with Wegue

+## Installation

+QGIS2Wegue is available in the offical [QGIS plugin repository](https://plugins.qgis.org/plugins/qgis2wegue/).
+Download via `Plugins` --> `Manage and Install Plugins ...`.
+Make sure to enable `experimental` plugins in the `Settings` menu.

-## Installation for Developers
+## Setup for Developers

-The installation works basically same for Windows, Linux and Mac:
+The setup works basically same for Windows, Linux and Mac:

 1. Enter your QGIS plugin directory with `cd PATH/TO/YOUR/QGIS/PLUGIN/DIRECTORY` The path depends on your QGIS installation.
 Typical locations are:
     - Windows (standalone installation): `C:\Users\USER\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins`